zafriiii/CleanSubs/README.md

 5. **Scan for Profanities:**
    Click the **Scan** button.
    The application will display a numbered list of flagged entries along with the exact (adjusted) times when the profanities occur.

-## Malaysian Regulation Compliance

-CleanSubs is designed with Malaysian content regulations in mind.
-The profanity lists and classification levels are tailored to align with local censorship guidelines, helping ensure that media content meets regulatory standards.

 ## License